French rappers freed after brawl shuts Paris airport | Malay Mail

 PARIS, Aug 23 — Two of France’s biggest rap stars were released on bail today after a brawl between their entourages forced a partial shutdown of a Paris airport.

-A judge later ordered that the rappers be locked up until September 6 because of the “persistent animosity between the two groups”.
+A judge later ordered that the rappers and nine of their followers be locked up until September 6 because of the “persistent animosity between the two groups”.

-But an appeal court in Paris today overruled the decision, freeing the rappers and eight members of their respective posses on bail.

-Airport bosses said the brawl had “endangered the lives of others”, and lodged a public order complaint against the singers after the ruckus forced officials to temporarily shut down the departure hall.
+Airport bosses said the brawl had “endangered the lives of others”, and lodged a public order complaint against the singers after the ruckus forced officials to temporarily shut down the departures hall.

-The rappers have been held in separate prisons near Paris since the fight on August 3.
+The rappers have been held in solitary confinement in separate jails near Paris since the fight on August 3.

+At today’s court hearing their lawyers argued that they should never have been held in prison for so long.

+Booba, known as the “Duke of Boulogne”, posted a scathing tweet through his manager Tuesday comparing the “injustice” of his situation with the supposed impunity afforded to paedophile Roman Catholic priests and Alexandre Benalla, the disgraced former security aide of French President Emmanuel Macron.

 Booba, aka Elie Yaffa, reportedly fell out with Kaaris, 38, after failing to support him in a dispute with fellow French artist Rohff.

-Rohff was sentenced in November to five years in jail for aggravated assault in a fashion boutique owned by 41-year-old Booba.
+Rohff was sentenced in November to five years in jail for aggravated assault in a boutique owned by 41-year-old Booba’s fashion label.

+In documents seen by AFP, Booba told the police that the bad blood between the former friends began “a long time ago... with little verbal stabs” before it degenerated into violence.

 Kaaris’ lawyers Arash Derambarsh and Yacine Yakouti told a court earlier this month that the singer was “taken aside by Booba, who insulted his child and his wife”, before several people “jumped on him”.